Kong/docs.konghq.com/app/gateway/2.6.x/plan-and-deploy/security/kong-security-update-process.md

 ## Fix Development Process

 If a discovered vulnerability with a CVSS score above 4.0 (medium severity or higher) affects the latest major release of the Kong gateway or other Kong software, then we will work to develop a fix in the most timely fashion.
 The work and communication around the fix will happen in private channels, and a delivery estimate will be given to the vulnerability reporter.
-Once the fix is developed and verified, a new patch version will be released by Kong for each supported Kong Enterprise release and for the current release of the open source gateway.
+Once the fix is developed and verified, a new patch version will be released by Kong for each supported {{site.base_gateway}} release and for the current release of the open source gateway.
 We will disclose the vulnerability as appropriate.

 Discovered vulnerabilities with a CVSS score below 4.0 (low severity) will follow the same fix development and release process but with a less urgent timeline.